lusy/motivationFF/opensym2016/slides.md

 ## Extrinsic Motivation: satisfying (personal) needs

-### Provide access to Internet to people who don't have it

-* "There was no (usable) Internet in Friedrichshein in 2003" <-- motivation for people who joined before 2008
+* Before 2008: "There was no (usable) Internet in Friedrichshein in 2003"
-* "share the own internet connection with people who need it! (today, primarily refugees)"
+* After: "share the own internet connection with people who need it! (today, primarily refugees)"

 ---